AshFoster/foodie-favourites/README.md

 - Restaurant detail (accessed from restaurants page and users' profile pages)
 - Add Restaurant (registered users only - accessed from home page and restaurant page)
-- Update Restaurant (registered users only - accessed from restaurant detail page - only post's author can access)
+- Edit Restaurant (registered users only - accessed from restaurant detail page - only post's author can access)
-- Delete Restaurant (registered users only - accessed from update restaurant page - only post's author can access)
+- Delete Restaurant (registered users only - accessed from edit restaurant page - only post's author can access)
 - Other users' profiles - accessed by clicking on the author's username on restaurant posts or comments
 - Edit profile (registered users only - accessed from profile page - users can only edit their own profiles)
 - Update Email (registered users only - accessed from profile page - users can only update their own email)